huynguyen250896/oCEM/data_n_code/mouse metabolic syndrome/README.md

 The files here contain:
 1. FemaleLiver-Data.zip: the raw data necessary for running examples.

-2. process_data_overlappingCGM.R: R code examples to process the raw data from scratch before inputting them to overlappingCGM.
+2. process_data_overlappingCGM.R: R code examples to process the raw data from scratch before inputting them to oCEM.

 Reference
 ---